Solve each right triangle. In each case, C = 90°. If angle inform... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Solve each right triangle.
 In each case, C = 90°.
 If angle information is given in degrees and minutes, give answers in the same way.
 If angle information is given in decimal degrees, do likewise in answers.
 When two sides are given, give angles in degrees and minutes.
 See Examples 1 and 2.
-B = 39°09', c = 0.6231 m
+A = 53°24', c = 387.1 ft

 Verified Solution